The System

 3. Reduce exercise induced fatigue and inflammation

-Isometrics, and in this case OVERCOMING ISOMETRICS, have been implemented for decades as a means to measure internal loading capacity- a demonstration of ABSOLUTE STRENGTH.
+Specifically OVERCOMING ISOMETRICS, have been studied and implemented for decades as a means to measure internal loading capacity- a demonstration of ABSOLUTE STRENGTH.

-3 primary methods can be applied when in MODE 4:
+3 primary methods can be applied when using MODE 4:

 Impulse Pulls (time limited)